Modelling transition phenomena of scientific coauthorship networks: The model

 \subsection{Innovation of the model}

-The improvements in the ability to reproduce empirical features (which will be shown in following sections) are achieved by the new features of the new model, rather than by better selection parameters of the model in Reference\cite{Xie3}.
+The improvements in the ability to reproduce empirical features (which will be shown in following sections) are achieved by the new features of the model, rather than by better selection parameters of our previous model~\citep{Xie3}.
 For example, the way of generating hyperedges is different.
 A new node will ``coauthor" with its lead nodes, and some existing nodes in the lead nodes' zones, which are nearest to it in the sense of space.
 Therefore, in the end, an older node~(which could be non-lead node) can generate hyperedges together with the nodes which are not its nearest neighbors, since the nearest neighbors may not be generated when the hyperedges were generated.
-This difference causes the diversity of ages not only for lead nodes (which is addressed by the model in Reference\cite{Xie3}), but also for other nodes.
+This difference causes the diversity of ages not only for lead nodes (which is addressed by the previous model), but also for other nodes.
 As shown in Fig.~\ref{fig5}, when the new node $a_6$ at time $t=3$ generates a hyperedge (which contains three nodes), it should ``coauthor" with its lead node $a_1$ and one nearest existing nodes in the zone of $a_1$, namely $a_2$, but not the nearest one $a_5$.

-Note that there exists a difference between BA model\cite{Barab} and our model.
-In BA model, nodes make decisions to connect existing nodes based on understanding of all nodes' degrees.
-In our model, most of the connection decisions made by nodes are restricted by geometric locations, and are local behaviors.
+Note that there exists a difference between Barab\'asi-Albert (BA) model~\citep{Barab} and our model.
+In BA model, nodes make decisions to connect old nodes with a probability that is proportional to the degrees of nodes.
+Hence, those decisions are made based on knowing the degree information of all nodes, and so they are global behaviors.
+In our model, most of the connection decisions made by nodes are restricted by geometric locations, and so are local behaviors.
 Those decisions are imitated by Rule~(a).
 A few decisions are made randomly, which are modelled by Rule~(b).
 In reality, authors making decisions to choose collaborators has the locality of geography and research interests, as well as certain uncertainty or randomness.

 The model expresses the sizes of real leaders' academic impacts and those of their research teams by the sizes of lead nodes' influential zones.
 For a lead node $i$, the size of its ``research team" (the number of members in its zone) is $\delta\alpha(\theta_i) t^{-\beta}_it^{\beta-1} $ at time $t> t_i$, where $\delta=N_1/(2\pi)$.
 Hence the cumulative number of nodes in the zone is